-Once everything is ready to hit the production floor, it’s time for a kick-off meeting and to get buy-in for your new project plan.
+Once everything is ready to hit the production floor, it’s time for a kick-off meeting and to get buy-in for your new project roadmap.

 Boost your team’s momentum with activities from the Atlassian Team Playbook.
-For project plan announcement, you can utilize these kick-off activities to set the right tone for team communications.
+For project plan announcements, you can utilize these kick-off activities to set the right tone for team communications.
 Keep in mind that project planning is collaborative.
-Regular discussions around the roadmap as it progresses should be included in your team meetings to avoid future project pitfalls.
+Regular discussions around the timeline as it progresses should be included in your team meetings to avoid future project pitfalls.